-module Clock:sig
+module Clock:sig..end

 When in realtime mode (the default), the clock will merely follow